thaeber/figure-tools/README.md

 The second parameter is a reference to the figure that should be saved.
 If omitted or set to None, the function uses the current figure (see [pyplot.gcf()](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.gcf.html?highlight=gcf#matplotlib-pyplot-gcf)).

-`formats` is an iterable sequence of string values, each representing an extension of a image format supported by `matplotlib`.
+`formats` is an iterable sequence of string values, each representing the file extension of a image format supported by `matplotlib`.
 The `save_figure` function will iterate over the sequence and generate an image for each specified format.
 By default only PNG images are generated.

 All additional key word arguments are passed directly to the [`Figure.savefig`](https://matplotlib.org/api/_as_gen/matplotlib.figure.Figure.html?highlight=savefig#matplotlib.figure.Figure.savefig) call.

 ### Image path

 With the recommended call of `save_figure(__file__)` the image is created in the same directory where the script is located in the filesystem.
-This behavior is often undesirable, especially if the scripts are under version control and if the binary files should not be checked in, to avoid an unnecessary inflation of the repository size.
-Two environment variables can be used to modify the storage location for all scripts in the repo.
+This behavior is often undesirable, especially if the scripts are under version control and if the binary image files should not be checked in to avoid an unnecessary inflation of the repository size.
+Two environment variables can be used to modify the storage location for all scripts.

 - **FIG_TOOLS_IMAGE_PATH**: If set then `save_figure` stores all images in that location, using the last path component of the `filename` as the name of the image file.
-Lets assume that `FIG_TOOLS_IMAGE_PATH="repo/images"`.
+Lets assume that `FIG_TOOLS_IMAGE_PATH="repo/images"` is set.
 Calling `save_figure('repo/a/b/c/d/script.py')` will create an image at `repo/images/script.png`.
-In that case the path information is stripped from the filename and all images will be stored side-by-side in `repo/images`.
+The path information is stripped from the filename and all images will be stored side-by-side in `repo/images`.

 - **FIG_TOOLS_WORKSPACE_ROOT**: Sometimes it may be desirable to use the folder structure of the script files partially or completely for the images, too.
-If `FIG_TOOLS_WORKSPACE_ROOT` is set to a parent path of the script files, then first the relative path of the script to the root directory is determined and stored accordingly under `FIG_TOOLS_IMAGE_PATH`.
+If `FIG_TOOLS_WORKSPACE_ROOT` is set to a parent path of the script files, then first the relative path of the script to the root directory is determined and then the image is stored with the same relative path under `FIG_TOOLS_IMAGE_PATH`.
 For example, setting the environment variables to

   ```env
   FIG_TOOLS_IMAGE_PATH="repo/images"